 .
-Jim Crow Sociology: The Black and Southern Roots of American - .
-Jim Crow Sociology: The Black and Southern Roots of American Sociology (Cincinnati: University of Cincinnati Press, 2020). - Wynn, Linda T. "A Heritage of Faith: The Saga of Jubilee Hall," The Courier (Nashville: Tennessee Historical Commission), May, 1976. - Yarbrough, Mary H. "The History and Development of Negro Education in Tipton County, Tennessee."
+Jim Crow Sociology: The Black and Southern Roots of American

+Sociology (Cincinnati: University of Cincinnati Press, 2020).

+- Wynn, Linda T. "A Heritage of Faith: The Saga of Jubilee Hall," The Courier (Nashville: Tennessee Historical Commission), May, 1976. - Yarbrough, Mary H. "The History and Development of Negro Education in Tipton County, Tennessee."
 Master's thesis, Tennessee A & I State University, 1957.